dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 tags: ["neovim"]
 summary: |
-         Some tips on how to use and customize vim-ale, an asynchronous lint engine for Neovim (and Vim 8)
+         Some tips on how to use and customize vim-ale, an asynchronous lint engine for Neovim and Vim&nbsp;8
 ---

+TL;DR: [vim-ale](https://github.com/w0rp/ale) is awesome and you should give a try!

 # Introduction: the rise of linters